ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 # Simple way of adding function
 The simplest way to add a function is just in the character script.
 Basically the python file that is inside your version folder.
-It's the file that is shown in *white*
+It's the file that is shown in *white*, and it's usually the same name ass your asset.

 In there add a function that looks like this:
 ```python